Above image: Screengrab from How the Kiwi Lost His Wings.

 In 1952 the New Zealand Forest Service and Soil Conservation & Rivers Control Council released Trees.
 This short cartoon promoted forest fire prevention, presented in full colour with engaging narration and a soundtrack.
 As an educational video, the colour images would have effectively grabbed the attention of young audiences at the time – and no doubt adults too.
-Vivid orange flames burning through forest and rising tendrils of smoke are a tantalising spectacle, and impressive artistry.
+Vivid orange flames burning through forest and rising tendrils of smoke are a tantalizing spectacle, and impressive artistry.

 Not every animated video was educational or a Disney-esque cartoon, however.
 It became popular for political broadcasts to utilise animation.
 This was seen in a Values Party television broadcast from 1978, in which a combination of hand-drawn images and filmed footage was used to deliver the party’s message of change to the people.

 Many companies and organisations also utilised animation in their commercials to great effect – and the trend has lasted.
 In 2002, the New Zealand Lotteries Commission released a cartoon animation about a small cog inside a big, chaotic factory machine (clearly and intentionally representing a working person disillusioned by the daily grind).
 But this fortunate cog escapes their factory confinement and then cheerily sails off into a sunny horizon, whereupon the Lotto logo appears.